JorisChau/gslnls/README.md

 optimization with the [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/).
-The function `gsl_nls()` solves small to moderate sized nonlinear least-squares problems with the `gsl_multifit_nlinear` interface.
+The function `gsl_nls()` solves small to moderate sized nonlinear least-squares problems with the `gsl_multifit_nlinear` interface with built-in support for multi-start optimization.
 For large problems, where factoring the full Jacobian matrix becomes prohibitively expensive, the `gsl_nls_large()` function can be used to solve the system with the `gsl_multilarge_nlinear` interface.
 The `gsl_nls_large()` function is also appropriate for systems with sparse structure in the Jacobian matrix.

 The following trust region methods to solve nonlinear least-squares problems are available in `gsl_nls()` (and `gsl_nls_large()`):